tenzir/tenzir/web/blog/zeek-and-ye-shall-pipe/index.md

 conn
 ```

-Okay, we got Zeek as Unix pipe.
-But now you have to wrangle the JSON with `jq`.
+Okay, we got Zeek as a Unix pipe.
+But now you have to wrangle the JSON with
+`jq`.
 Unless you're a die-hard fan, even simple analytics, like filtering or
 aggregating, have a steep learning curve.
 In the next blog post, we'll double
 down on the elegant principle of pipelines and show how you can take do easy
 in-situ analytics with Tenzir.